Susanna Philipse: American Revolution

 With the onset of the American Revolutionary War Beverley sought to remain uninvolved, but in time relented.
 In 1777, he formed the Loyal American Regiment, which proved a very active Loyalist force in that conflict.

-In addition to serving as its Colonel and commander through the British defeat 1783, he was known for his work with the British secret service during the war, particularly in regards to the betrayal of Continental general Benedict Arnold in the André Affair.
+In addition to serving as its Colonel and commander through the British defeat 1783, he was known for his work with British intelligence during the war, particularly in regards to the defection of Continental Army general Benedict Arnold to the British.
 Sons Beverly Robinson, Jr., a lieutenant-colonel, and Frederick, an ensign who went on to a long and distinguished career as a general in the British Army and colonial governor within the Empire, served beneath him.

 Confiscation

 All the Philipses were Loyalists throughout the war, and the inherited Philipse Patent lands were confiscated in 1779 by the Revolutionary government of the New York Colony, then sold off.
 In spite of a provision in the 1783 Treaty of Paris assuring restitution, no compensation was ever paid the Robinson family by the Colonial government.

-Much later, the British Compensation Commission granted the Rogers £24,000 toward the original £80,000 value of the couple's personal estate (reflecting about £16,000 Sterling, plus the 60,000 Philipse Patent acres and some city property valued together at about £64,000), though only about £17,000 was ever paid.
+Much later, the British Compensation Commission granted the Robinsons £24,000 toward the original £80,000 value of the couple's personal estate (reflecting about £16,000 Sterling, plus the 60,000 Philipse Patent acres and some city property valued together at about £64,000), though only about £17,000 was ever paid.